-Regardless of going mobile or renting your own space, remember you will build a clientele interested in your chosen kind of service.
+Regardless of going mobile or renting your own space, building a clientele interested in your chosen kind of service is key to having a successful lash business.
 For example, if you decide to be a mobile lash artist traveling to clients all over the city, your clients will become accustomed to this convenience.
 If you decide to change later and rent a salon, you may lose some of your customers.
 The same applies if you start renting and then moving to mobile as not all clients will feel comfortable receiving you in their home, so best to avoid this, right?

-Get ready to take notes, because now we are going to explain to you the pros and cons between Mobile Lash Tech and Renting a Lash Studio or Lash Space:
+Get ready to take notes, because in this article, we are going to explain to you the pros and cons between mobile lash tech and renting a lash studio or salon.

-Like we said above, traveling and setting up takes a lot of time.
+As we said above, traveling and setting up takes a lot of time.
 That means you are "wasting time" that you could be attending to other clients, and consequently, making more money.
-Usually, when you are a Mobile Lash Artist, you will service an average of 3 clients per day.
+Usually, when you are a mobile lash artist, you will service an average of 3 clients per day.
 If you have your own space, you could easily double that.
-Sure, you will charge more, but you need to do the maths and analyze if it's worth it to you and your lifestyle.
+Sure, you will charge more, but you need to do the math and analyse if it's worth it to you and your lifestyle.

-You need to make sure your insurance covers you as a traveling Lash Artist.
-You should reach out to your insurance company as insurance cover is not always the same as artists working from their own space.
+You need to make sure your insurance covers you as a traveling lash artist.
+You should reach out to your insurance company as insurance coverage is not always the same as artists working from their own space.
 You will need to be covered for working in someone's home and traveling to and from appointments.
 Also, make sure you check with your local authorities to understand the state or local rules since they can be different from state to state.
-Do your research, so you don't end up coping fines.

 It would help if you were very organized with your routine and logistics, so you don't waste time (and money).
 It can be tricky trying to fit in every client from a defined area in one day, so there will undoubtedly be occasions when you spend extra time traveling from one side of the city to another.
 Maybe a solution is to identify specific days of the week for each region.

-As Lash Artists, we all know that temperature directly affects the lash extensions adhesives.
+As lash artists, we all know that temperature directly affects the lash extension adhesives.
 When you have your own space, you are entirely in control of that.
-However, when you are traveling to other people's homes, the setup in the atmosphere is going to be completely different.
+However, when you are going to your client’s homes, the setup in the atmosphere is going to be completely different.
 This can affect the results of your work, so you need to be prepared and know how to avoid this.
-Maybe consider carrying a humidifier and a portable AC unit with you.
+Consider carrying a humidifier and a portable AC unit with you.
 That way, you're basically prepared for any climate conditions.

-Like we said before, when you are a Mobile Lash Tech, you must thing about the travel time, set up time, logistics, and be extra organized.
-Everything is in one spot when you have your own space, and you don't have to rush from place to place.
-You can also attend to more clients, booking them back-to-back, so you're not wasting time in between clients.
+As we said before, when you are a mobile lash tech, you must think about the travel time, set up time, logistics, and be extra organized.
+However, everything is in one spot when you have your own space, and you don't have to rush from place to place.
+You can also attend to more clients, booking them back-to-back, so you're not wasting time in-between clients.
 No rush, just peace, and lashes!

-If you have a Lash Studio or Lash Space, you don't need to stress about the insurance.
-Each case is different, but usually, you would have Public Liability Insurance and Service Insurance to cover you if something happens with you or your clients in your salon.
-Like we said before, the insurance cover can be more complex if you are a mobile Lash Artist.
+If you have a lash studio or salon, you don't need to stress about the insurance.
+Each case is different, but usually, you would have Public Liability Insurance and Service Insurance to cover you if something happens to you or your clients in your salon, whereas it can become far more complex if you are a mobile lash artist.

-If something happens to your space, you will experience business interruption, which is inconvenient.
+If something happens to your space, you will experience a business interruption, which is inconvenient.
 For example, if your power goes out or you spend the day without water, you can't use your space to work effectively.
 Whereas if you're mobile, you can just pick up and move to the next place.
 Of course, everybody is susceptible to unpredictable events.
-Still, if they happen in your studio, you usually need to take responsibility for fixing them, or cop the losses until the issues are resolved.
+Still, if they happen in your studio, you usually need to take responsibility for fixing them or incur the loss until the issues are resolved.